ddgae2/network/ReadME.md

 Were you able to achieve the target model performance? <br> yes, at an accurancy of 0.7286 <br>
 What steps did you take to try and increase model performance? <br>
-100 Epoch steps. and period of 5. <br>
+100 Epoch steps.
+50 Epoch and lastly 30 Epoch and period of 5. <br>

 #### Summary:
 the model did well at 73% percentage.
 I recommend a epoch of 30 to reach a model value of 73% percentage.